aspose-note/Aspose.Note-Documentation/java/developer-guide/loading-saving-and-converting/save-a-onenote-document/_index.md

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-load-SaveOneNoteDocToStream-SaveOneNoteDocToStream.java" >}}
 ## **Specify OneNote Save Options**
 There are overloaded Document.save methods that accept a SaveOptions object.
 This should be an object of a class derived from the SaveOptions class.
 Each save format has a corresponding class that holds save options for that format.
-For example, there is PdfSaveOptions for SaveFormat.Pdf and OneSaveOptions for SaveFormat.One.
+For example, there are PdfSaveOptions for SaveFormat.Pdf and OneSaveOptions for SaveFormat.One.

 The code below shows how to set save options before saving a document to PDF.